jessebwr/yahtzee/doc/readme.txt

 Then start as many players as you want by typing erl -noshell -run -yahtzee_player1/2 main <PLAYERNAME> <USERNAME> <PASSWORD> <MANAGERNAME>

-Finally, once you have made all of the players you'd like to join.
+Finally, once you have made all of the players that you'd like to join, create an Erlang node with the following line of Terminal code

+erl -sname <NODENAME>

+and then from within this Erlang node send a request_tournament message to the tournament manager {yahtzee_manager, <MANAGERNAME} ! {request_tournament, self(), {<NUMPLAYERS>, <NUMGAMES>}}.

 ----utils.erl----